 The field school takes place at Overlook, a 400-acre property in northern Pennsylvania originally designed by the Olmsted Brothers.
 A converted barn is our studio; the fields, woods and lake are our classrooms.
 Students are immersed in the vernacular landscape of northeast Pennsylvania, with weekly multi-day trips to New York, Philadelphia, and Washington, DC to visit places and design firm offices.

 This field school is a regular offering every summer.

 The Croatia Conservation Field School adds an exciting international element to the University of Oregon's Historic Preservation Program.
-The Croatia Field School specializes in the conservation of vernacular settings and cultural landscapes and the School of Architecture and Allied Arts' focus on sustainable design.
+The Croatia Field School specializes in the conservation of vernacular settings and cultural landscapes and sustainable design.

 The Croatia Conservation Field School is an intensive program that allows students to gain hands-on experience in a culturally rich setting.
 Students will explore villages, while learning the history of the area, documenting and analyzing important structures, and participating in a hands-on building project.
 The program is open to undergraduate and graduate students and is primarily intended for students in historic preservation, architecture, landscape architecture, and other related academic fields.
 Students participating in this program will be registered at the University of Oregon and will receive UO credits for courses taken in Croatia.